Promotion and Tenure Procedures, Department of Theatre

 For each promotion candidate, the department chairperson appoints, in consultation with the candidate, an ad hoc committee drawn from the membership of the department’s promotion and tenure committee to assist in gathering and evaluating the candidate’s materials and to present its report to the Department of Theatre Promotion and Tenure Committee.
 The ad hoc committee shall be comprised of at least three but no more than four faculty members.
 The members of the ad hoc committee must be at a rank at least equivalent to that being sought by the candidate and include a tenured faculty member from a department other than theatre within the College of Liberal Arts and Sciences.

 The chair of the department, in consultation with the candidate for promotion and/or tenure and appropriate faculty (including the candidate’s ad hoc committee), and in accordance with the college’s procedures, shall provide for the solicitation of outside reviewers to assist in the evaluation of a faculty member’s scholarship.
 Emphasis shall be placed on selecting reviewers who hold academic rank or a professional position equal to or greater than the rank for which the candidate is being considered.
 The committee shall give the candidate the opportunity to suggest individuals to be included or excluded from the list of reviewers.
 The committee, however, is responsible for using its judgment in the final selection of reviewers.
+For College specific requirements and guidelines, please refer to “Section B. Process for Obtaining Evaluation Letters from External Reviewers” within the College’s posted policy for promotion and tenure.

 When soliciting external reviews of a candidate’s scholarship, the department committee shall inform prospective reviewers of the extent to which the candidate will have access to the review.
 The college's confidentiality policy regarding soliciting external reviewers for the promotion and tenure review process is as follows: